AranBSmith/rhex_common/README.md

 # rhex_common

-This repo contains all the common data/code for our rhex.
+This repo contains all the common data/code for the rhex.

 ### rhex_controller

-Here we keep the gait controllers (generators) that make our rhex alive.
+Here is kept the gait controllers (generators) that make our rhex alive.

+### rhex_models

+Keeps all the SKEL files which can be used by DART.

 ## LICENSE